Outsourcing product descriptions: five reasons why it’s worth investing

 2. “Steve in IT has a GCSE in English, he can do them.”

-Just as you wouldn’t pass over your tax planning to Melanie in sales because she knows all her times tables, your product copy shouldn’t be dashed off by someone with a rusty grip on the technicalities.
-From whip-smart grammatical knowhow to perfect spelling, tone of voice agility to extensive sales experience, your product descriptions need to be written by the right people.
-After all, our survey says that a single mistake in a product description would make 97% of online shoppers reconsider their purchase.
+You wouldn’t pass over your tax to Melanie in sales because she knows all her times tables.
+Your product copy shouldn’t be dashed off by someone with a rusty grip on the technicalities.
+From grammatical knowhow to tone of voice agility, your product descriptions need to be written by the right people.
+Our survey says that a single mistake in a product description would make 97% of online shoppers reconsider their purchase.
 Outsourcing product descriptions means that you can hand over quality control to someone else.

 And anyway, hasn’t Steve in IT got other things to do?